JTZ18/ascendas-proxy-server/Readme.md

 NodeJs Server using Express framework deployed on firebase CloudFunctions

 ## Setup
+- `cd` into functions folder before running the following commands.
+All commands should be run in functions folder <br/>
 - Ensure you have firebase tools installed <br/>
 `npm install -g firebase-tools`<br/>
 - Install all dependencies using<br/>